Getting Here

 DRIVING

 If you should choose to drive down it is 625 miles south of San Diego.
 We are slow cautious drivers and take about 13 hours of actual driving time.
 I used to regularly make the drive in one day but now almost always take two days.
-One of the reasons for this is that I can't pass up Cielito Lindos world famous cracked stone crab claw dinner in San Quintin although I also like to go on to El Rosario and stay at the Baja Cactus motel and then have dinner next door at historic Mama Espinoza's restaurant The drive south of San Quintin is quite scenic through widely varying geography.
+I recommend Jardenes a little south of San Quintin which has a very, very good restaurant and in El Rosario the Baja Cactus motel and then have dinner next door at historic Mama Espinoza's restaurant.
+The drive south of San Quintin is quite scenic through widely varying geography.
 One of the interesting sights is the Valle de los Cirros (Boojum trees to Dr. Seuss).
-Just north of Catavinia on the east side there is a small museum with information about this unusual area that is worth a short stop.
 I highly recommend a visit to San Ignacio either coming or going.
 The town is only a couple of miles off the highway and is located on an oasis with I think the prettiest mission in Baja.
 The website www.bajainsider.com has up to date driving conditions for Highway 1.

 FLYING

 Alternatively you can fly into Loreto 85 miles to the south on either Alaska Air or Aeromexico .
 Car rental rates are generally cheaper if you make your reservations in advance but prices vary widely so shop around.
 Many of our guests use Eurocar so you should check their rates.
-The directions for arriving from the south are a little different from the ones above and I will email them to you.
+The directions for arriving from the south are a little different from the ones above and I will email them to you if you are arriving from the south..
 If you have your own plane, there is an airstrip just a few hundred yards from us adjacent to the Serenidad Hotel.